isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 #### **Kachang Puteh Sellers**

-<i>History</i><br>A Malay phrase, <i>“kachang”</i> (nuts, beans or peas) and <i>“puteh”</i> (meaning white) was a popular snack up until the 1990s.
+**History**<br>A Malay phrase, <i>“kachang”</i> (nuts, beans or peas) and <i>“puteh”</i> (meaning white) was a popular snack up until the 1990s.
 The peanuts coated with melted white sugar is one of the most popular varieties and probably accounts for the name “white nuts”. <i>Kachang puteh</i> originated from an Indian snack called <i>chevdo</i>.[^10] Nuts of various colours and prepared in a variety of ways (steamed, fried, roasted or coated with sugar) were sold by the vendors, who were mostly Indians.

-<i>Job Scope</i><br>The early itinerant <i>kachang puteh</i> seller hawked his wares stored in bottles or paper bags from a tray balanced on his head, moving from one location to the next.
+**Job Scope**<br>The early itinerant <i>kachang puteh</i> seller hawked his wares stored in bottles or paper bags from a tray balanced on his head, moving from one location to the next.
 Some used push carts or bicycles, while others stationed themselves at fixed locales.
 Typically between five and 20 varieties of <i>kachang puteh</i> would be sold and each serving (either a single or mixed flavour of nuts) would be packed into rolled-up paper cones, using pages torn from old newspapers, yellow pages directories and school exercise books.

-<i>Tools of the Trade</i><br><i>Kachang puteh</i> vendors either roasted and flavoured their own <i>kachang</i> at home (a lengthy and painstaking process) or bought ready-made <i>kachang</i> directly from suppliers.
+**Tools of the Trade**<br><i>Kachang puteh</i> vendors either roasted and flavoured their own <i>kachang</i> at home (a lengthy and painstaking process) or bought ready-made <i>kachang</i> directly from suppliers.

-<i>Then and Now</i><br><i>Kachang puteh</i> sellers used to frequent schools, cinemas, swimming pools and shopping centres.
+**Then and Now**<br><i>Kachang puteh</i> sellers used to frequent schools, cinemas, swimming pools and shopping centres.
 Such independent vendors have all but vanished today, except for perhaps the sole survivng <i>kachang puteh</i> seller in Singapore, Mr Nagappan Arumugam, who has manned a pushcart at peace Centre on Selegie Road for over 20 years.[^11] <i>Kachang puteh</i> is now available in commercially pre-packed versions at supermarkets and 24-hour convenience stores all over Singapore.
 A push cart stall can also be found at the Singapore Food Trail.[^12]

 <div style="background-color: white;">
 <br/>